 “Dr. Rizal’s writings embody ideas that inspire and support multiculturalism in Canada, and harmonious living amidst diversity as exemplified today in our thriving Markham communities,” Mogado added.

 Public art is a community priority and is meant to demonstrate the unique character of Markham’s neighbourhoods, heritage districts and business areas, enhancing public spaces, defining gateways, creating landmarks, recognizing local culture identity and engaging the public.

-Photo: Mayor Frank Scarpitti and members of council for the Philippines Independence Day Celebration attended the unveiling of the Dr. José Rizal Monument.
+Photo: Mayor Frank Scarpitti and members of council at the recent Philippines Independence Day celebration and the unveiling of the Dr. José Rizal monument.
 Photos courtesy of the City of Markham.